Skip to content

 Agent is slow / rate limitedThe engine enforces rpm/tpm limits set on the model.
 The agent will wait for the quota window to reset rather than drop requests.

-NEURAL_TOKEN panic on startA NEURAL_TOKEN env var is required for the engine to start.
-Set it in your .env file and make the dashboard token match it.
+NEURAL_TOKEN panic on startEither NEURAL_TOKEN or NEURAL_ENGINE_ACCESS_TOKEN env var is required for the engine to start.
+Set it in your .env file.

 Workspace file access deniedAgent tried to access a path outside its sandbox.
 Check cluster_id mapping and ensure no path traversal in the filename.